hugowangler/D7050E/HOME_EXAM.md

 ## Your semantics
 - Give an as complete as possible Structural Operetional Semantics (SOS) for your language

 ### Operators
+Given a expression $e$ in the state $\sigma$  that evaluates to a value $n$ the following can be said for the operators in the language

 Addition:\
 $\frac{\lang e1, \sigma \rang \ \Downarrow \ n1 \; \lang e2, \sigma \rang \ \Downarrow \ n2}{\lang e1 + e2, \sigma \rang \ \Downarrow \ n1 + n2}$